nih-cfde/2022-may-hackathon/docs/about.md

 Sessions for this event will be labeled demos, lessons, or hackathons so that you as a participant know what to expect going into an event.

-**Demos** will be webinar demostrations with minimal participant activity.
-There will be time for participants to ask questions, but there is not expectation to follow along with the presenter.
+**Demos** will be webinar demonstrations with minimal participant activity.
+There will be time for participants to ask questions, but there is no expectation to follow along with the presenter.

 **Lessons** will be self-contained workshop sessions.
 Participants will be given lesson materials to follow along with instruction.
-If there are specific software recommdendations for the workshop, they will be available on this page.
+If there are specific software recommendations for the workshop, they will be available on this page.

 **Hackathon** sessions will have minimal instruction and allow participants to work through data or search tools related to the session topic.

 ### CFDE Portal Demonstration: Demonstration, 5/9

-The Common Fund Data Ecosystem (CFDE) Portal Demonstration on Monday, May 9 will be a demonstration sessions.
-Particpants will learn about how to use the CFDE portal and can ask questions about it.
+The Common Fund Data Ecosystem (CFDE) Portal Demonstration on Monday, May 9 will be a demonstration session.
+Participants will learn about how to use the CFDE portal and can ask questions about it.

 ### Working with Human Microbiome Project Data: Lesson, 5/10

-This session will involve getting Human Microbiome Project (HMP) data off of the CFDE Portal and working with in the cloud using Amazon Web Services.
+This session will involve getting Human Microbiome Project (HMP) data off of the CFDE Portal and working in the cloud using Amazon Web Services.
 Participants will be provided with an Amazon Web Services account and do basic bioinformatics analysis with sequencing data.

 ### Data Visualization in R with GTEx Data: Lesson, 5/11